rhel-labs/instruqt/tensorflow/02-TF_install/assignment.md

 pip install --upgrade pip
 ```

 Finally, we can install TensorFlow from pip.
-We will use the CPU-only build of TensorFlow because we are not using a GPU for ML.
+We will use the CPU-only build of TensorFlow because we are not using a GPU for ML on this system.

 ```bash
 pip install tensorflow-cpu==2.12.*